Mathics3/mathics-development-guide/docs/developing-code/extending/tutorial/0-predefined.rst

 However here all we do is return a Mathics string, so we don't need to use what is in evalutation.

-The last thing to note is that we needed to define the class variable ``name`` so that this name gets added to the list of "builtin" definitions.